department-of-veterans-affairs/va.gov-team/platform/engineering/resolving-critical-issues.md

 ## Fix forward, or revert?

-When an issue in a master branch is discovered, the following decision tree should be used in resolving it:
+When an issue in a main branch is discovered, the following decision tree should be used in resolving it:

 * Default to reverting the PR that caused the problem.
 * *Five minutes*: Can the bug be fixed in a change under five minutes?
 Go for it.
 If not, revert the offending PR.